jamaalbutt/medlogpro-legal/README.md

 ## 🔒 Disclaimer

 This repository contains **legal text and policy documents only**.
-No patient data, user clinical logs, operational registries, or proprietary application source code is stored within this environment.
+No institutional records, user training logs, milestone datasets, or proprietary application source code is stored within this environment.